Making Love: Plot

-Eventually, Bart realizes that he does have feelings for Zack but that he is not ready for the level of commitment that Zack needs.
-He is last seen in the film out in the bars, cruising.
+Eventually, Bart realizes he has feelings for Zack but isn't ready for the commitment Zack needs.
+He is last seen in the film at the bars, cruising.

-When Claire returns home from her trip, Zack tells her of his feelings for other men.
-Although she said she could handle anything he could tell her, she reacts very badly and Zack leaves the house.
-A few days later, an emotional Claire trashes some of Zack's clothes and finds a matchbook with a man's name and number written in it.
-She locates someone Zack had picked up, and they talk.
-She learns that he lives a relatively normal and happy life.
-Claire attempts to get Zack to remain in the marriage, even claiming that she would be okay with him having affairs with other men, but Zack advises her that she must let go and that he can no longer continue to live a lie and needs to be true to himself once and for all.
-Zack then tells Claire that he has a job prospect in New York City, working with cancer patients.
-In the end, the two agree to a divorce.
+When Claire returns from her trip, Zack confesses his feelings for other men.
+Although she said she could handle anything, she reacts badly, and Zack leaves.
+A few days later, Claire, emotional, trashes some of Zack's clothes and finds a matchbook with a man's name and number.
+She locates someone Zack had met and they talk.
+She learns he lives a relatively normal and happy life.
+Claire tries to convince Zack to stay in the marriage, even accepting him having affairs with other men.
+However, Zack tells her she must let go, as he can no longer live a lie and needs to be true to himself.
+He then informs Claire of a job prospect in New York City, working with cancer patients.
+Ultimately, they agree to a divorce.

 The film ends a few years in the future, with the death of Winnie Bates, Zack and Claire's former neighbor.
 Zack is living in New York and in a committed relationship with another man, an investment banker, named Ken.
 He returns to Los Angeles for Winnie's funeral.
 Claire has since gotten remarried to an architect, and has a young son named Rupert.
-It is loosely implied that she is now a stay at home mom.
+It is loosely implied that she is now a stay-at-home mom.
 After the funeral, Zack and Claire discuss their lives and express their own happiness and their gratitude that the other is happy.

 Throughout the film, Bart and Claire deliver several mini-monologues, speaking directly to the camera about aspects of their lives and their feelings about the scenes that had just played out on-screen.